How to Turn Your Phone Boring: The Grayscale Trick That Killed My Social Media Addiction

 "Is grayscale a magic bullet for phone addiction?"

 No, but it's a powerful first step.
-Grayscale mode works best as part of a comprehensive digital minimalism strategy.
+Like any productivity system, from a cold messaging LinkedIn system to an Inbox Zero workflow, grayscale mode works best as part of a comprehensive digital minimalism strategy.
 For maximum effectiveness, combine it with:

 1. Setting an app timer for your worst-offending social media apps (like limiting Snapchat to 30 minutes daily)